 There is no guarantee that the transactional data in an application will be matched to word, cache line, or page boundaries, leading to false sharing.
 This false sharing may have semantic implications (may create new deadlocks) when transactions that ought to be able to commit in parallel are instead made exclusive because some piece of data is colocated.
 To some degree authors of parallel code are already aware of these issues: locks are placed, for example, to minimize cache ping-pong on SMP systems.
 But this is an unnecessary burden.

 Moreover, the flat memory model complicates basic and important optimizations.
-An alternative, "clone and mutate" or an object-based transaction system, performs transactional operations on copies of the objects involved which are then atomically substituted for the originals at com-
+An alternative, "clone and mu-